Expanding Access to Housing-Related Services and Supports

 The Accelerator will help the participating teams unlock critical resources to reduce homelessness by addressing health-related social needs, such as housing-related services.

 “Nobody in America should experience homelessness.
 Today we are taking important steps to help communities better access HHS’ programs to address homelessness and connect people with housing-related services and supports – which could be life changing,” said HHS Secretary Xavier Becerra.
 “The Biden-Harris Administration has worked tirelessly to help people experiencing homelessness to provide needed services and supports that help them maintain that housing.
 We will continue to work on strengthening partnerships across housing, disability, aging, and health sectors and do everything we can to prevent and address homelessness.

 Complete details about the Accelerator are available in the program overview.

 A growing number of states are leveraging new opportunities and flexibilities available under Medicaid, new federal housing resources, and expanded opportunities under the Older Americans Act to cover a range of services and supports that help people find, obtain, and maintain their housing.
-The Housing and Services Partnership Accelerator will bring together interdisciplinary teams from four states together in a 12-month learning collaborative to tackle common issues, such as navigating payment models and rates, data integration and sharing, and more.
-The Accelerator also will offer participating states an opportunity to share lessons learned and promising practices for improving collaboration and coordination to optimize resources, cover resource gaps, align state and local policies, and to deliver more integrated and seamless services.
-Finally, participating states will also receive one-on-one coaching support from housing and services subject matter experts.
+The Housing and Services Partnership Accelerator will bring interdisciplinary teams together in a 12-month learning collaborative to tackle common issues, such as navigating payment models and rates, data integration and sharing, and more.
+The Accelerator also will offer participants an opportunity to share lessons learned and promising practices for improving collaboration and coordination to optimize resources, cover resource gaps, align state and local policies, and to deliver more integrated and seamless services.
+Finally, participants will also receive one-on-one coaching support from housing and services subject matter experts.